 London Councils also submitted evidence to the parliamentary Transport Select Committee's inquiry into Urban Congestion.
 The report analysed a number of traffic management measures and their benefits based on the experience of London.
 We also highlighted the role a number of different forms of transport could have in reducing congestion, and also highlighting the chaging make-up of the UK's roads and how local authorities will need to reflect this when tackling this issue.

-We have responded to the London Assembly Transport Committee investigation on future transport.
+We have responded to the London Assembly Transport Committee investigation on future transport in 2017.
 This includes a look at ‘mobility as a service’, regulatory powers, horizon scanning, adoption of new technology, autonomous vehicles, dockless bicycles, droids and drones.
 Our response can be read in full here.